This post may contain affiliate links. Please see our disclosure policy.

-This recipe for Honey Wheat Bread is simply the VERY best whole wheat bread you will ever eat!
-Made with 100% whole grains, this wheat bread is soft, tender, and easy to make!
+This recipe for Honey Whole Wheat Bread is simply the VERY best whole wheat bread you will ever eat!
+Made with 100% whole wheat flour and kissed with honey, this wheat bread is soft, tender, and easy to make!

-This recipe for whole wheat bread is soft, tender, and full of flavor.
-It is everything you crave in good bread, while still being 100% whole wheat!
+- Soft and Flavorful.
+Kissed with honey, this wheat bread is slightly sweet and super soft.
+It is everything you crave in good bread, while still being 100% whole grain.
 I have served it to so many people that are stunned to find out whole wheat bread is not only edible but absolutely crave-worthy.

 Notes on Ingredients

-- Olive Oil--You can use canola oil if desired, but olive oil gives this bread so much more flavor.
+- Olive Oil: You can use canola oil if desired, but extra virgin olive oil gives this bread so much more flavor.

-- Yeast--Use active dry yeast, not quick rise yeast, and be sure your yeast is not expired.
-I have been there and done that myself, and it results in a dense bread.
+- Yeast: Use active dry yeast, not quick-rise yeast, and be sure your yeast is not expired.

-- Water--The most important thing to remember when it comes to the water used when making bread is that you want to be sure it is at the right temperature.
-You want the water to be lukewarm, not hot.
-If your water is over 115 degrees, it can easily kill the yeast.
+- Water: The most important thing to remember when it comes to the water used when making bread is that you want to be sure it is at the right temperature.
+You want the water to be between 100-110 degrees F. If your water is over 115 degrees F, it can easily kill the yeast.

+Step One: Bloom Yeast.
 The first step of making bread is to bloom the yeast.
-This simply means activating the yeast by dissolving it in warm water.
+This simply means activating the yeast by dissolving it in warm water with a bit of sugar (in this case honey), until bubbly.
 You want to remember two VERY important things when blooming yeast.

 - Be sure the yeast is NOT expired.
 Using expired yeast will result in dense bread.

-- Bake until the bread is golden and reaches an internal temperature of 190 degrees F.
+Step Five.
+Bake.
+Bake until the bread is golden and reaches an internal temperature of 190 degrees F. This will ensure the bread is perfectly cooked.

 Bread Machine Directions

-If you happen to have a bread machine that can accommodate loaves up to 2 pounds, which is standard, it could not be easier to make this honey wheat bread.
+It is exceptionally easy to make this honey wheat bread if you have a bread machine that can accommodate loaves up to 2 pounds, which is standard,

 - Place the loaf pan, fitted with the dough hooks, into the bread machine.